Purdue-CS193/homework-0-chelsea-zh/index.md

+# Chelsea Zhao's First CS193 Homework

+- learning to use terminal
+- learning to use github (I have given up many time)
+- online psos where I can ask for help

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.